Conjugate Direction Methods Under Inconsistent Systems: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we conduct a series of experiments to verify aspects of the theory developed in this paper and to explore the empirical performance of the methods discussed in various settings.
-In \cref{sec:synthetic}, using synthetic examples, our aim is to empirically verify \cref{thm:cg:Ap,thm:cg:Ar,thm:mr=cr}.
+While numerical inaccuracies due to finite precision arithmetic in iterative methods have long been well known and thoroughly studied, our main focus is to highlight the additional and unexpectedly catastrophic instability of CG in inconsistent settings--behavior not typically observed in consistent settings--and compare it to the CR alternative.
+In particular, we set out to demonstrate the following: \begin{enumerate} \item CR is generally more stable than CG in most cases, regardless of consistency. \item Unlike CR, CG exhibits extreme instability under inconsistent systems. \item Unlike CR, CG can be unstable even for PD matrices with a few small eigenvalues. \end{enumerate} In \cref{sec:synthetic}, using synthetic examples, our aim is to empirically verify \cref{lem:cg:Ap,thm:cg:Ar}.
 Additionally, we will investigate the stability of these methods and identify instances where the theoretical predictions deviate significantly from practical observations.
 Moving to \cref{sec:real-life}, our focus remains on the same objectives, but within the context of real-world applications.
 It is crucial to note that our primary goal here is to observe the behavior of these methods in their original form, without incorporating any additional enhancements such as reorthogonalization strategies (if applicable).

 Algorithms are terminated either upon reaching a maximum number of iterations or when a specific termination condition is met.
-For CG, this condition is chosen as $\min\{\|\f{r}_k\| / \|\f{b}\|, \|\f{Ap}_k\| / \|\f{Ab}\|\}$ (cf.\ \cref{prop:convergence_consistent,thm:cg:Ap}), and for CR/MINRES, it is $\min\{\|\f{r}_k\|/\|\f{b}\|, \|\f{Ar}_k\|/\|\f{Ab}\|\}$ (cf.\ \cref{prop:convergence_consistent,thm:cr:Ar}).
+For CG, this condition is chosen as $\min\{\|\f{r}_k\| / \|\f{b}\|, \|\f{Ap}_k\| / \|\f{Ab}\|\}$ (cf.\ \cref{fact:convergence_consistent,lem:cg:Ap}), and for CR/MINRES, it is $\min\{\|\f{r}_k\|/\|\f{b}\|, \|\f{Ar}_k\|/\|\f{Ab}\|\}$ (cf.\ \cref{fact:convergence_consistent,thm:cr:Ar}).